Please read each section carefully as you prepare your REF proposal. If you have questions, please email email@example.com for assistance.

 - Organization of symposia.

-- Additions to personal professional libraries, office, computer purchases, research apparatus, or similar items.
+- Additions to personal professional libraries, office supplies, general purpose computers, general purpose research instrumentation, or similar items.

 Student and Other Employee Support Limitations

 - Undergraduate students may be hired as hourly research assistants in cases where such assistance is necessary and justified.
-The level of support must be proportional to the work required.
+Undergraduate student support can be budgeted during academic semesters and/or summer months.

-- Hourly graduate student support is ONLY allowable during the summer semester.
+- Hourly graduate student support is generally ONLY allowable during the summer semester.
+Well-justified hourly graduate support will be considered during any portion of the year for those in positions without startup packages (e.g., research scientists/engineers).

-All cost share is to be disclosed in the budget justification and shown on the budget worksheet.
-External or sponsored research as cost share are not allowed.
-A Cost Share Authorization Form is not necessary.
-However, you must include a letter of commitment from the entity (dean/chair/center/institute) providing the cost share, listing the exact amount of cost share that they are providing.
-If awarded, you are expected to work with that entity to obtain an index number to charge for the amount of cost share promised.
+All cost share is to be disclosed in the budget justification by source and amount and must be shown in detail in the cost share column of the required budget worksheet.
+External funds or sponsored research as cost share is not allowed.
+A Cost Share Authorization Form is not necessary and should not be included.
+However, you must include a letter of commitment from each Michigan Tech entity (dean/chair/center/institute/other collaborators) providing cost share that lists the exact amount of cost share they are providing.
+All cost share documentation must be included as part of the proposal package.
+If awarded, you are expected to work with the contributing entity to obtain an index number to charge for the amount of cost share promised.

 Letters of commitment are required from all cost share providers, with the exception of the PI.

 REF reviewers consist of faculty and research staff from disciplines across the University.
-The members are specialists in their fields and general research and methodologies.
-The proposals therefore should be written to ensure the importance of the project is clear to those outside the writer's field and provide a rationale for each functional element of the project.
-Please take this into account when writing your submission to ensure your proposal can be understood by all reviewers.
-These committees review the proposals and make recommendations to the Associate Vice President for Research Development.
+Reviewers are specialists in their fields and knowledgeable in general research approaches and methodologies.
+All REF proposals therefore should be written to ensure that the significance and impact of the project is clear to those outside the writer's discipline and each proposal should provide a clear rationale for each element of the project.
+Please take the diversity of the reviewers into account when writing your submission to ensure your proposal can be understood by all readers.
+REF review committees make funding recommendations to the Associate Vice President for Research Development.
 All funding decisions are final.

 REF proposals will be evaluated on: